-Congestion already costs Toronto $11 billion per year in lost productivity, adds to the costs of goods and creates carbon emissions.
+Congestion already costs the Greater Toronto Area $11 billion per year in lost productivity, adds to the costs of goods and creates carbon emissions.
 Ontario needs new infrastructure to help move people and goods or the region will quickly become overwhelmed.

 A new 400-series highway and transitway would significantly reduce travel times for drivers in York, Peel and Halton Regions.
 Projections show that by 2031, more than 300,000 trips would be taken on the highway every day.
 And someone travelling the full length of the route would save 30 minutes compared to the time it would take via Highways 401 and 400.

 The adjacent transitway would make public transit a realistic and appealing option in many communities that are currently underserved.
 Combined with Ontario’s other transit investments like the subway expansion plan, GO expansion and the Hurontario LRT, it will give thousands of people the option to leave their cars at home.

 Building infrastructure is a critical part of Ontario’s long-term economic plan, and even more important to our economic recovery from the COVID-19 pandemic.
 The proposed GTA West highway and transit corridor is expected to generate up to $350 million in real GDP per year during construction.